dymmond/edgy/docs/queries/queries.md

 The `load()` works on any foreign key declared and it will automatically load the data into that field.

+For recursive loading you will need to call `load_recursive()`.
+But both approaches share one disadvantage in contrast to `select_related`: they are imperformant.

 ## Returning querysets